microsoft/OCCT/README.md

 - Office Pro Plus

 ## Installation
+OCCT is provided in two different versions:
+- Script version: This is a easy ready-to-use version of OCCT.
+You just need to download one PowerShell script to your client and run it on PowerShell.
+- PowerShell module version: This is a PowerShell module with all features provided by OCCT to be used to build your own custom version of OCCT.
+### Installation (PowerShell script)
+1. Download OCCT.ps1 from this repository
+2. Copy this file to an affected client computer.
+3. Create a scheduled task (e.g. by GPO) to run OCCT regularly (once per hour) or run it manually.
+Make sure the Execution Policy of the client allows PowerShell script executions.
+4. If you provide a tenant name to OCCT.ps1 (e.g. .\OCCT.ps1 -tenant MyTenant) OCCT will check first if the migration of the tenant is done.
+Without this parameter, OCCT will run without any checks.
+### Installation (PowerShell Module)
 1. Download this repository
 2. Deploy OCCT to client computers: Copy all files and folder (e.g. to %ProgramFiles%\WindowsPowerShell\Modules\OCCT)
 3. Create a scheduled task (e.g. by GPO) to run OCCT regularly (once per hour).